zolcsika71/cg_py_class_merger/README.md

         any_project/ # for example 'mars_lander'

+Before import your own package you have to insert a line # IMPORT After import your own package you have to insert a line # END_IMPORT

+example:

+# IMPORT
+from lib.classes.matrix_ import *
+# END_IMPORT

 In any_project folder (mars_lander for example) simply run build xxx.py, or define a file watcher in your IDE.

 Output will be cg.py in your any_project folder